mjrusso/scoot/README.md

 <img align="right" width="128" alt="Scoot App Icon" src="./Scoot/Assets.xcassets/AppIcon.appiconset/512.png" />

 Scoot is a tiny utility app that provides fast, keyboard-driven control over the mouse pointer.
-Scoot lets you move your mouse—and click and drag, too—all from the comfort of your keyboard!
+Scoot lets you move your mouse—and click and drag, too—all from the comfort of your keyboard.

-Scoot supports two navigation modes: **element-based**, and **grid-based**.
+Scoot supports two primary navigation modes: **element-based**, and **grid-based**.

 * **Element-based navigation:** MacOS accessibility APIs are used to find user interface elements, such as buttons and links, on the user's screen.
 (In this mode, Scoot will look for elements in the focused window of the frontmost app.)
 Here, for example, Scoot has identified the only link on the page _("More information...")_, and assigned it the key sequence "aa":